Custom (musician): Biography

 Lavold expressed his fandom for The White Stripes, Remy Zero, Black Rebel Motorcycle Club and Deftones' White Pony album.
 As a child, Lavold's favorite musicians were the Sex Pistols, Pink Floyd, The Cure and Prince.

 He was 6 feet 8 inches tall.

 Growing up in rural Canada, Lavold's interests as a youngster varied from skiing to playing cello and keyboard.
 He recorded his earliest songs on cassette.
 After high school, Lavold turned his focus to the international commerce program at Brown University.
 While at the school, he met aspiring singer-songwriter Duncan Sheik, who would become a collaborator several years later.

 Lavold began his career in filmmaking.
 He moved to Halifax and Vancouver to pursue the career.
 His favorite films were Scarface, The Godfather, Apocalypse Now, The Breakfast Club, Fight Club and Trainspotting.
 He directed the short film Loafing, which was the winner of the Audience Award at the 1997 Slamdance Film Festival, and the unreleased film Limp starring INXS singer Michael Hutchence.
 Hutchence's suicide occurred shortly after principal photography, creating complications that resulted in the film never seeing the light of day.

 In 1999, Lavold moved to New York City's Chinatown to start a music career, living in a loft he dubbed "120" and building his own studio with his father.
 Lavold left Virgin Records in 2001 after accusing Nancy Berry, the label's vice chairman, of leaving threatening voicemails.
 He released those messages to music and send the CDs to Virgin's lawyers and her husband and former EMI head Ken Berry.
-Lavold threatened legal action and was released from his contract, choosing to sign with newly-created ARTISTdirect after a "bidding war" for his rights.
+Lavold threatened legal action and was released from his contract, choosing to sign with newly created ARTISTdirect after a "bidding war" for his rights.
 ARTISTdirect's Ted Field had previously worked at Interscope Records and was involved in the rise of Eminem.

 Lavold chose a stage name to open up the possibility for performing with a full-band setup.
 Custom was picked because Duane's first name was a single letter off of the French word for customs, douane.
 His debut album Fast was recorded in his home studio on $4,000 worth of equipment.
 He performed most of the album by himself.

-After the dissolution of ARTISTdirect, Lavold continued making music, though most of it wasn't released and he never issued another full-length album.
+After the dissolution of ARTISTdirect, Lavold continued making music, though most of it was not released and he never issued another album.

 He did explore many other artistic and business endeavors, such as launching a digital production brand in the late 2000s and producing several different films, including one that was known as "The Hockey Movie" in its scripted form.